Grants and Resources for Underrepresented Content Creators 2023

 #YouTubeBlackVoices Grant Program

 In 2020, YouTube developed a fund that would amplify fresh voices and content to emphasize Black economic equity and well-being, as well as the intellectual power and passion of the YouTube community.
-This grant program is dedicated to equipping up-and-coming Black content creators with vital resources to succeed on the platform.
-Keep an eye on their official website for information on 2023 applications.
+This grant program is dedicated to equipping up-and-coming Black content makers with vital resources to succeed on the platform.
+Keep an eye on their official website for information on 2024 applications.

-Associations and Resources for Underrepresented Creators & Small Business Owners
+Associations and Resources for Underrepresented Makers & Small Business Owners

 Getting a certification or joining an association can help you extend your professional network.
 Some associations even offer exclusive access to programs, grants, and resources that can propel your career.